Hillside Construction

 - Rebar exposure and damage: Once cover concrete spalls off, rebar is exposed to direct flame and begins losing strength above 750°F. Exposed rebar also becomes vulnerable to corrosion, accelerating long-term deterioration.

-- Thermal cracking: Rapid heating and cooling creates crack patterns different from settlement or overturning - often a network of fine cracks across the fire-exposed face.
+- Thermal cracking: Rapid heating and cooling creates crack patterns different from settlement or overturning, often a network of fine cracks across the fire-exposed face.

 Evaluation Process